44 ways to judge the Obama era

 31. Prisoners at Guantanamo Bay

-Just days before the current president turns the White House over to the President-elect, Obama released more prisoners from Guantanamo Bay, according to a defense official at the Pentagon.
+One day before the current president turns the White House over to the President-elect, the Pentagon announced four more inmates were transferred out of Guantanamo Bay.

-As of January 2017, 45 prisoners remain and 171 have been released under Obama.
+As of January 2017, 41 prisoners remain of the 242 detainees at the military prison when Obama came into office.

-Nine of the 171 have been "confirmed" to have returned to terrorist activities, according to a government report.
+Nine of those released have been "confirmed" to have returned to terrorist activities, according to a government report.

 Obama had pledged to close the controversial center within one year in an executive order he signed shortly after his inauguration in January 2009.